bit-smart-io/smart-bdd/README.md

 - Ability to re-run tests.
 - Show downstream interactions with diagrams.
 - Capture downstream data such as HTTP request/response headers and body.
+- Steps wrapped in actions:
+  - So that they can be executed asynchronously to improve performance
+  - Validate correctness of the scenario by adding/removing and or mutating steps and asserting the expected state and or behavior.
-- More consistent as builders as used to set state and exercise the system under test.
+- More consistent as builders are used to set state and exercise the system under test.
-- More productive as you are encouraged to use best practices and don't have the complexities of the steps 1-3 below.
+- More productive as you are encouraged to use best practices and don't have the complexities of traditional glue layers.
-- Test results as data so that historical test results can be persisted and queried.
+- Results can be persisted so that previous test results can be queried.

+The projects aim is to:
+- Improve the quality and usefulness of the documentation
+- Improve the confidence and coverage of the tests
+- Improve the performance of the tests
+- Improve the productivity of writing and maintaining the tests

-This is stark contrast to existing frameworks: Cucumber, JBehave, Concordion etc...
+The fundamental approach is in stark contrast to existing frameworks: Cucumber, JBehave, Concordion etc...

 Traditionally have approximately four layers: